NCAR/notebook-gallery/README.md

 # notebook-gallery

-This gallery is intended to provide working examples for how to perform data analysis for Earth System science.
+This gallery is intended to provide working examples for how to perform data analysis for Earth System science using Pangeo, a collection of Python libraries including XArray, Dask, and Intake-ESM.

 ## System Requirements